 - Put yourself in close proximity to people who are at the level of financial health and wealth you aspire to.

 - Put yourself in close proximity to the materials things you aspire to own.
 Go on a tour of million dollar homes or rent a luxury or sports car for a week.

-By purposely putting ourselves outside of comfort zones, we’re mentally preparing ourselves to thrive when we reach a higher income or net worth.
+By purposely putting yourself outside of your money comfort zone, you’re mentally preparing yourself to thrive when your reach a higher income or net worth.